Business distress and bankruptcy can put a dent in your portfolio no matter how well diversified you are.

 - 80-90% accurate in predicting bankruptcy one year before the event in the 31 years up until 1999

 A Z-Score of more than 2.99 is considered to be a safe company.
 Those with a Z-Score of less than 1.8, on the other hand, have been shown to have a significant risk of financial distress within two years.
 We can see the checklist in action by applying it to a listed company.
-Take mid cap Drax (LON:DRX), for example.
+Take large cap high flyer Sophos (LON:SOPH), for example.

-How does Drax fare against Altman’s influential checklist?
+How does Sophos fare against Altman’s influential checklist?

-What does the Altman Z-Score flag up about Drax?
+What does the Altman Z-Score flag up about Sophos?

-Unfortunately, Drax fails Altman’s test, with a worryingly low Z-Score of 1.62...
+Unfortunately, Sophos fails Altman’s test with a Z-Score of 1.78...

-Drax's low Z-Score doesn't mean that it is definitely heading for financial distress, but it does mean this fate is more of a risk for Drax than it is for most.
-To find more information, click here to load Drax's StockReport.
+Sophos's low Z-Score doesn't mean that it is definitely heading for financial distress, but it does mean this fate is more of a risk for Sophos than it is for most.

 Fortify your portfolio with simple, effective tools